gdamaskos/flask_with_ajax_and_matrix_visualization/README.md

 Modify the settings in `config/settings.example` to your needs and rename the file to `config/ccd_settings.cfg`.
-Make sure you generate a new secret key, and fill in a valid email to allow Uniprot, NCBI and EBI to notify you in case of problems.
+Make sure you generate a new secret key, and fill in a valid email to allow Uniprot to notify you in case of problems.

 The secret key can be generated using a python shell, for example: